This blog post will provide you with a comprehensive data science roadmap that can aid your learning, helping you succeed in a world loaded with data.

 - Natural language Processing with R programming books

-You might be stuck with the same traditional argument between R Versus Python; if you are wondering which one of them you should opt for, then I did suggest you begin with R and transition to Python gradually.
+You might be stuck with the same traditional argument between R Versus Python; if you are wondering which one of them you should opt for, then I suggested you begin with R and transition to Python gradually.
 Then use them as per the needs of your organization.

 3. Data Exploration & Visualization: If you are into the analytical side of the data i.e. data analysis then you must learn data exploration & visualization.
 Data exploration is the initial step of data analysis, while, data visualization is the graphical representation of data itself.
 Both Python & R can be used for exploring & visualizing the data.